-To promote the health and well-being of students, the Health & Wellness Center is maintained by three registered nurses and support staff (peer outreach workers) who evaluate, educate and care for the health needs of Cuyamaca College students and staff.
-Services are available on a confidential basis and include: health screenings (body composition analysis and blood pressure); tuberculosis clearance testing; basic first-aid and illness/injury assessments; and referrals to community health resources.
-The campus food pantry is available at the Health & Wellness Center.
-The Health & Wellness Center is also a health education resource providing up-to-date information on topics related to stress management, nutrition, exercise, sexual assault prevention, substance abuse, birth control, communicable disease control and prevention, and more.
-Additional available services include short-term mental health counseling to explore feelings, values and behavior with the assistance of a counselor and a Contemplation Room to de-stress, meditate and relax.
-For appointments call (619) 660-4200.
+To promote the health and well-being of students, the Health & Wellness Center is maintained by a registered nurse who evaluates, educates and cares for the health needs of Cuyamaca College students and staff.
+Services are available on a confidential basis and include: health screenings (body composition analysis and blood pressure); tuberculosis clearance risk assessment and testing; basic first-aid and illness/injury assessments; and referrals to community health resources.
+The Health &